hindu-comm/mail_stream_indology/2017/09/Call_for_Papers_-_Se/26__Manjushree_Hegde.md

 Dear scholars,

-We are ​delighted to inform you that Amrita Darshanam — International Centre for Spiritual Studies, in association with the Ministry of Culture (South zone cultural centre, Tanjavur) is organizing a three-day national workshop on “*Temples: Symbolism, Art and Architecture*” from January 5th
+We are delighted to inform you that Amrita Darshanam — International Centre for Spiritual Studies, in association with the Ministry of Culture (South zone cultural centre, Tanjavur) is organizing a three-day national workshop on “*Temples: Symbolism, Art and Architecture*” from January 5th